My name is Chris Cooper, and this is the state of the fitness industry 2020.

 gym owners needed to meet with others in person.
 And when our summit couldn’t provide an in-person meeting, we moved to 30 regional in person meetups plus a live event online.
 We’re going to continue this regional model in 2021 with 30 events around the world.
 On February 13th, on June 19th and 20th, and in September on a date to be announced.
 These are all free for Two-Brain clients and open to all gym owners who want to attend.
 Our 2021 summit will continue to feature the experts the gym owners need now.
 Our first registered keynote speaker is retired US Navy SEAL officer Jocko Willink.
 As Two-Brain gyms showed their resilience through 2020 and ultimately rebounded on the other side, we were asked for help from other industries and even some of the franchises that we would normally consider our competitors in the fitness industry.
 So we’re certifying more mentors to meet that demand, but we’re focusing only on fitness.

-We also published our roadmap, a collection of over 400 mini masterclasses for gym owners.
+We also published our Growth ToolKit, a collection of over 400 mini masterclasses for gym owners.
 Now mentors use our dashboard app to diagnose a gym owner’s priorities using their data.
-And then they prescribe action from the roadmap.
+And then they prescribe action from the Growth ToolKit.
 This helps gym owners become more profitable faster than ever before, and we can prove it.
 Finally, I published my best book on the fitness industry, ever.
 The “Gym Owners Handbook,” which is available on Amazon by the time you’re hearing this.
 In running the world’s largest gym membership practice, I’ve discovered your business has two parts, your operations and your audience.
 Each of those two parts can be built according to a recipe.
 And this is the recipe book.
 It’s the step-by-step guide to building a gym and it’s full of tactical, actionable advice that entrepreneurs can use today.
 When I started this podcast, I said that 2020 was a test.

 COVID sped up the evolution of the fitness industry.
 That change was painful as evolution always is, but it was coming anyway.
 And the urgency actually put many gyms ahead of the game.
 The key is to be open to questions like asking, how can I do this?
 Instead of pessimistic, I can’t do it.
 The strongest gym owners are the ones who bend instead of trying to ram their way through.
 The first part of the COVID crisis was a three-month test.
 Imagine you tried to move your business online without the forced urgency and without the safety net of reopening your bricks and mortar location someday.
 You could fight for years and go down the wrong path, but COVID didn’t allow that.
 It told you quickly whether your idea worked online or not.
 Strength is the root of many elements of fitness, but as 2020 proved, flexibility could be the root of good business.
 2020 was not won by the largest gyms or the gyms with the most members.
 2020 was won by the owners who could pivot fast and still carry the trust of their clients.
 Most of the best gyms are still in business and they should be a beacon for the best coaches in the future.
 I hope that happens.
 Thank you for listening.
 This is Chris Cooper.